gillianfloyd2001/head-first-java-cliffsnotes-example/chapter-1-dive-in-a-quick-dip/README.md

      // my code would go here.
 }
 ```
 After looking for code that looks like that, the program then runs the code that is in between the curly braces of your main method.
-Every Java applications has at least one MAIN method, but Java Applications can have as many classes and methods.
+Every Java applications has at least one class or at least one MAIN method.
 I only need one main per application.

 ## Writing A Class With A Main
 In Java, EVERYTHING goes into a class.